Jo-Minken/Practice/Interview/Ruby and Rails.md

 - Describe available Ruby callbacks.
 How can we use them in practice?

-- What is a block in Ruby?
+- What is a block in Ruby?<br>
-  A block is the code between two braces, `{…}`, or between `do` and `end`.
-You’re passing a block every time you call `.each`.
+  A block is the code between two braces, `{…}`, or between `do` and `end`. <br>You’re passing a block every time you call `.each`.<br>
   Blocks have their own scope and variables only defined inside a block are not accessible outside.
-But variables defined outside a block can be modified inside a block.
+But variables defined outside a block can be modified inside a block.<br>

   ```ruby
   {|x| puts x} # a block
   ```

-- What is the difference between Proc and lambda?
+- What is the difference between Proc and lambda?<br>
-  Both procs and lambdas are stored blocks but syntax and behavior differs slightly.
+  Both procs and lambdas are stored blocks but syntax and behavior differs slightly.<br>
-  A lambda returns from itself but a proc returns from the method it’s inside.
+  A lambda returns from itself but a proc returns from the method it’s inside.<br>

   ```ruby
   def method_proc